 As part of the review, the NCC conducted extensive consultations with The Ottawa Hospital, federal government departments, the Province of Ontario, the City of Ottawa, interested stakeholders and the general public.

 Rideau Hall is often referred to as “Canada’s House,” because it is where our Governor General welcomes the public.

 In 2016, we began major restoration and upgrading work on heritage buildings located between 445 and 465 Sussex Drive, at 13–15 Clarence Street, and in the Tin House Court.

-The NCC completed a soil remediation and stabilization project on the Rideau River shoreline in Kingsview Park to preserve the shoreline integrity and ensure the health and safety of residents and the surrounding environment.
+After completing phase 1 of the soil remediation and stabilization project on the Rideau River shoreline in Kingsview Park, the National Capital Commission (NCC) is undertaking phase 2 remediation work to preserve the integrity of the park, and ensure the health and safety of park users and the surrounding environment.